anadezama/Self-Audit/Components.md

 ### 4. Template

 This Google Sheet is the [template](https://docs.google.com/spreadsheets/d/1gQK_dDIeZ1Z_eRhKFbk8r1Si3okPYFzCQvTEWvB5kzc/edit#gid=0) that gets filled out with the Self-Audit form responses and is automatically sent to the respondent.
+Inside this [folder](https://drive.google.com/drive/u/2/folders/1qnvGT02BzwtajvY8zGM2tZFmyaOoo0Qp) all the PDFs get saved.